jonbnewman/mobx-store-provider/docs/basic-example.md

 export default App;
 ```

-In the above block, we define the main `App` component.
 Inside of the `App` component we:

 - Create the `appStore` instance using the [createStore](/api/createStore) hook
 - Retrieve the `Provider` we will use to supply the application with our `appStore`
 - Wrap our application with the `Provider`, supplying it with the `appStore`

 This creates our main appStore which is then shared with the rest of our application via its `Provider`.

+## Using the store

+In another component somewhere in the application, we want to use or gain access to the `appStore`.
+To do this, we use the [useStore](/api/useStore) hook:

 ```javascript
 // UserDisplay.jsx (A component, we use the store from above inside it)